-Children living near petrochemical industries and exposed to wood burning are subjected to high PAH levels, contributing to DNA damage.
-Industrial pollution and wood smoke is even more genotoxic than traffic pollution.
+* Children living near petrochemical industries are exposed to high PAH levels, contributing to DNA damage.
+Industrial pollution is even more genotoxic than traffic pollution.

 *Regarding birth weights and poor neurologic outcomes, males are generally more affected by prenatal air pollution than females.